Custom Build vs. Existing Home Buying

 Y ou’re looking for a new home - something with more space and which reflects more of your personality.
 Do you search the market for something appropriate, or do you build a home to your exact specifications?
 Is it better to build or buy an existing home?

 The benefit of a custom build is specificity.
 Existing homes will typically only meet your expectations in broad strokes.
 In existing homes, you can determine the number of bedrooms and bathrooms you'll look for, but you can't shape those spaces.
 The appliances won't usually have every feature desired as well.

-With a custom build, however, you get exactly what you want (finances permitting), right down to paint color, knob pulls and wood trim.
-Every appliance will be chosen by you.
+With having a house built, however, you get exactly what you want (finances permitting), right down to paint color, knob pulls and wood trim.
+The cost of building a house vs buying can go beyond just finances.
+Every appliance in a custom build will be chosen by you.
 Spaces are configured to best benefit your lifestyle and belongings.

 Moreover, everything is new.
-Used appliances are missing the latest and greatest features , and if those appliances are only a few years old, it'll be many years before you have the opportunity to upgrade.
+When thinking about build vs buy, think about how features such as used appliances are missing the latest and greatest features , and if those appliances are only a few years old, it'll be many years before you have the opportunity to upgrade.
 A custom build means the opportunity to invest in current technologies.
 Buying new will also save you repair and replacement costs for many years.

 There are also aesthetic benefits.
 Even well-kept homes can look lived-in with matted down carpeting, scuffs along the walls, wear patterns in the tile.
 And the older a home gets, the more out of style it becomes.
 A custom build uses brand new elements in the latest styles.

 A new home will also likely be free of toxins.
 A very old home might be contaminated with lead paint, but a new home has never seen a lick of the stuff.
 There has also been no time for mold to build up in a new construction, and lots of modern building techniques minimize the danger of new mold developing.